Our full Service Dog Program typically takes 12 to 18 months to complete and includes:

 Service dog clients work with us through monthly packages that include:

-➤ 4 private sessions (virtual or in-person) per month
+➤ Weekly or bi weekly sessions (virtual or in-person)

 ➤ Email support between sessions